 Yes!
 We are rolling out the ability to integrate external JSON files into Play.
 We are targeting early 2021 for this feature.

 You can!
 Right now you can upload your own photo assets via your phone.
 We also have integrations with Unsplash, Pexels and the Noun Project for stock photos, videos and SVGs respectively.
-We will also be launching Play's Web Asset Repository, which will make uploading images, videos, SVGs and custom fonts very seamless.
+Our users also have access to Play's Web Dashboard, where you can upload images, videos, SVGs and custom fonts.